 Where to stay in Jaisalmer, #1: Killa Bhawan

 Killa Bhawan, a simple yet stylish haveli in Jaisalmer, offers guests the atmospheric experience of staying within the fort walls.
 Nestled high within the watchtowers, Killa Bhawan delivers stunning views over the fort and surrounding town.
 All rooms are beautifully furnished in a traditional manner, decorated in bright, gem-like Rajasthani colours and adorned with locally-sourced trinkets.
 A highlight is the numerous roof terrace’s offering sensational views.
-Killa Bhawan is a bed and breakfast so they don’t serve lunch or dinner, though there’s so many interesting restaurants to explore just a short tuk-tuk ride away you’re never stuck for choices.
+Killa Bhawan is a bed and breakfast so they don’t serve lunch or dinner, though there are so many interesting restaurants to explore just a short tuk-tuk ride away you’re never stuck for choices.
 This is not a luxury hotel, though the charm of staying within the fort is unforgettable for many of our guests.
 We often find a night here pairs well with a night in the desert after; possibly at The Serai, or at Samsara (two hours’ drive from Jaisalmer, en-route back to Jodhpur airport).
 Rooms at Killa Bhawan start from approximately $125 per double, inclusive of breakfast and taxes.

 Where to stay in Jaisalmer, #2: Suryagarh

 Suryagarh is a stunning luxury hotel on the quieter outskirts of Jaisalmer, about twenty minutes from town.
-It boasts sweeping uninterrupted views across arid open country, as well as all the facilities one would expect from a 4/5*, such as stylish, spacious and comfortable rooms; a huge indoor pool and well equipped gym; and numerous dining options.
+It boasts sweeping uninterrupted views across arid open country, as well as all the facilities one would expect from a 4/5*, such as stylish, spacious and comfortable rooms; a huge indoor pool and well-equipped gym; and numerous dining options.
 We love the Jaisalmer Suite, though for the utmost in luxury desert living opt for the Jaisalmer Haveli; it boasts a private pool, separate havelis for living, dining and sleeping, and its own courtyard.
 Rooms at Suryagarh start from approximately $185 per double, inclusive of breakfast and taxes.

 Where to stay in Jaisalmer, #3: The Serai

 The Serai – a luxury camp about forty minutes away from Jaisalmer – is an oasis in the desert, offering an authentic and supremely comfortable experience.
-Sprawling over a vast hundred acres of unspoiled golden sands, this Relais & Châteaux property offers twenty one luxurious canvas tents, each offering all the facilities one would expect at a hotel rather than a tent; including a private veranda, living area, spacious air-conditioned bedroom and stunning en-suite bathroom.
-Traditional and locally-sourced materials, such as Jaisalmer stone flooring and hand-crafted dhurris (rugs), combined with contemporary luxurious such as silent air-conditioning and iPod docks, The Serai blends seamlessly into its surroundings whilst ensuring a comfortable stay.
+Sprawling over a vast hundred acres of unspoiled golden sands, this Relais & Châteaux property offers twenty-one luxurious canvas tents, each offering all the facilities one would expect at a hotel rather than a tent; including a private veranda, living area, spacious air-conditioned bedroom and stunning en-suite bathroom.
+Traditional and locally-sourced materials, such as Jaisalmer stone flooring and hand-crafted dhurries (rugs), combined with contemporary luxurious such as silent air-conditioning and iPod docks, The Serai blends seamlessly into its surroundings whilst ensuring a comfortable stay.
 Best of all, many tents even come with their own private Jacuzzi – perfect for a cooling dip after a magical sundowners experience on the dunes.
 Tents at The Serai start from approximately $620 per double, inclusive of breakfast and taxes.
 You can read about our recent stay there by clicking here.

 How does a stop in Jaisalmer best fit within my Rajasthan tour?